HyperkineticAlot/Tester_CS104_s19/README.md

 - Switching between homeworks and tests using the dropdown menus in the interface is now fully functional, and will predictively update the paths of input/output/reference directories and the test script in the UI.
--The Tester now includes Homework 3's `ulliststr_ops` test, which tests the overloaded operators and copy constructors implemented in the ULListStr class with Homework 3.
+- The Tester now includes Homework 3's `ulliststr_ops` test, which tests the overloaded operators and copy constructors implemented in the ULListStr class with Homework 3.
 These tests and reference solutions are included in test/input/ulliststr_ops and test/ref/ulliststr_ops, and the anchor script is included in scripts/src.